authoritydmc/r/README.md

 - **Can't find admin password?**
   - Check the first lines of the container or app logs for the generated password.
   - Or, view/edit `data/redirect.json.config` directly.
+  - To view the admin password in Docker, run:
+    ```sh
+    docker exec redirector cat /app/data/redirect.json.config
+    ```
+    Look for the `admin_password` field in the output.
 - **Port already in use?**
   - Change the `port` in the config file or Docker port mapping.
 - **Data not persisting?**